- Pale gums could signal a medical emergency and dogs should be seen by a vet as soon as possible.

 Healthy dog gums are also shiny and moist, indicating that your pup is well-hydrated.

 There are normal variations in dogs’ gum color.
-For example, some dogs have mottled gums, meaning that the gums have spots of dark pigment.
+For example, some dogs have mottled or pigmented gums, meaning that the gums have spots of dark pigment.
 This is nothing to worry about.

 Checking Your Dog’s Gums